mattcarlotta/fullstack-mern-kit/README.md

 ## Packages Incorporated

-These packages are updated by an automated script that can be found <a href="https://github.com/mattcarlotta/UpdateBoilerplate">here</a>.
 If you run into any issues, please fill out an issue report <a href="https://github.com/mattcarlotta/fullstack-mern-kit/issues">here</a>.

 ### Client